Prague Experience logoPrague tourist information & travel guide logo

 The most common item, though, is Easter eggs.
 Made from the shells of hen eggs or wood, they are hand-painted in a variety of colours and festive designs.

-Prague Easter MarketsEaster eggs and ribbons While you can find lovely souvenirs on the stalls, to take home to decorate your house with or to use as Easter gifts, the markets are about more than simply shopping.
-All manner of hearty local cuisine and refreshing drinks are available to sample.
-And much of the food is prepared in front of you.
+Prague Easter MarketsEaster eggs and ribbons While visitors should find some nice souvenirs to take home with them, to enhance their own Easter decorations or to use as gifts, the markets are about more than shopping.

 making trdelnik at the Easter Markets